based on 7 nights

 Children are welcome to come and stay at Strawberry Hill, however there are no specific facilities.
 There are many steps and steep drops, so not ideal for little ones.

 Facilities at Strawberry Hill include a beautiful infinity edge swimming pool with stunning views, a bar with open fireplace, a library, one restaurant, Aveda Concept Spa featuring five treatment rooms, a specialized hydrotherapy room, plunge pool, sauna and a deck for yoga and other outdoor activities, including croquet.
 There are also extensive private gardens.

 Activities at an additional charge include spa treatments, yoga, walking tours of coffee estates and nature trails and mountain bikes.

 Alice Moseley (Staff)

-Strawberry Hill has an amazing setting, set 3000 meters above sea level overlooking Kingston.
+Strawberry Hill has an amazing setting, set 3000 metres above sea level overlooking Kingston.
 The views are breath taking and can be seen from your villas, the infinity pool or from your table in the restaurant.
 I loved the view at night when the capital was lit up and you see the sparkling lights in the distance, creating a wonderful atmosphere.
 Play a game of backgammon, a round of croquet or take a dip in the pool, there is never a dull moment at Strawberry Hill.
 Some evenings it can be quite cool in the mountains so a fire is lit in the drawing room to add to the atmosphere and at night during turn down, your electric blanket will be switched on to make sure you have a great night sleep.
 I absolutely loved the hotel, it is different to every other Jamaican hotel with its unique location.